aybabtme/antoine.im/posts/someone_is_wrong_on_the_internet.md

 }
 ```

-Then, we have tro paths: asserting membership, asserting non-membership.
+Then, we have two paths: asserting membership, asserting non-membership.

 #### Membership